oopsmonk/documentation/hornet/1.0/tutorials/set-up-grafana.md

 # HELP iota_info_latest_milestone Latest milestone.
 ```

 This data includes the metrics that Hornet is now exposing.
+You'll use this later to configure a panel on your dashboard.

 ## Step 2.
 Run a Prometheus server